Financial Analysis: View (NASDAQ:VIEW) vs. Tecnoglass (NASDAQ:TGLS)

-View (NASDAQ:VIEW) and Tecnoglass (NASDAQ:TGLS) are both small-cap industrial products companies, but which is the superior investment?
-We will compare the two companies based on the strength of their dividends, institutional ownership, valuation, analyst recommendations, risk, profitability and earnings.
+View (NASDAQ:VIEW) and Tecnoglass (NASDAQ:TGLS) are both industrial products companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their dividends, valuation, institutional ownership, analyst recommendations, profitability, risk and earnings.

-43.5% of View shares are held by institutional investors.
-Comparatively, 19.4% of Tecnoglass shares are held by institutional investors.
-1.6% of Tecnoglass shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares View and Tecnoglass’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares View and Tecnoglass’ gross revenue, earnings per share and valuation.

 |Gross Revenue